t3hmun/posts/post/2019-10-20-A Serverless Website.md

 [Content Server]<-[Layout Engine]
 ```

-I imagine each node on the diagram is a web function or set of functions.
+I imagine each node on the diagram is a cloud function or set of functions.
-I've never written a function
+I've never written a cloud function.
+It feels like I've discovered the Unix philosophy,
+writing many small programs that do a great job.